pagkly/Zed/Investopedia3/Small businesses and Contractors Need a Certificate of Insurance (COI).md

 Small businesses and Contractors Need a Certificate of Insurance (COI)
 ## What Is a Certificate of Insurance (COI)?

-A certificate of insurance (COI) is issued by an [insurance company](https://www.investopedia.com/articles/active-trading/111314/top-10-insurance-companies-metrics.asp) or [broker](https://www.investopedia.com/terms/b/broker.asp).
-The COI verifies the existence of an [insurance policy](https://www.investopedia.com/insurance/insurance-policies-you-dont-need/) and summarizes the key aspects and conditions of the policy.
+A certificate of insurance (COI) is issued by an [[insurance company]](https://www.investopedia.com/articles/active-trading/111314/top-10-insurance-companies-metrics.asp) or [[broker]](https://www.investopedia.com/terms/b/broker.asp).
+The COI verifies the existence of an [[insurance policy]](https://www.investopedia.com/insurance/insurance-policies-you-dont-need/) and summarizes the key aspects and conditions of the policy.
 For example, a standard COI lists the policyholder's name, policy effective date, the type of coverage, policy limits, and other important details of the policy.

 Without a COI, a company or contractor will have difficulty securing clients; most hirers will not want to assume the risk of any costs that might be caused by the contractor or provider.